 Prior to this Angus was a Director at Wolseley Private Equity from 2007-2016, a Manager at Pacific Brands, and began his career at Bain & Company.
 He has substantial board experience as chairman or director of the businesses owned by private equity funds and is a Graduate of the Australian Institute of Company Directors.

 Angus is actively involved in mentoring young people through various initiatives including in his role as President of Sydney University Rugby Club.
 He holds a Bachelor of Commerce (Hons) and a BEng from the University of Sydney.

 Sarah Tolhurst is the Finance Manager at Adamantem Capital.
-Sarah has fifteen years’ experience in the funds management industry in Australia.
+Sarah has over fifteen years’ experience in the funds management industry in Australia.
 Sarah has spent most of her career working with US fund manager Dimensional Fund Advisors in various accounting roles.
 She holds a Bachelor of Commerce, Accounting from Macquarie University and is a full member of CPA Australia.